COGSLLC/civicjournal-time/README.md

-⚠️ **ALPHA (v0.3.0)** — Core rollup, turnstile, and query features are stable.
-Production-ready for basic use cases.
+⚠️ **BETA (v0.4.0)** — Core rollup, turnstile, snapshot, and query features are stable.
+Production-ready for typical use cases.
 # CivicJournal-Time

 **An append-only, verifiable ledger for robust audit trails and time-series data management.**

 CivicJournal-Time is a Rust-based system designed to create immutable, chronologically-ordered logs of events or data changes.
 It's particularly well-suited for tracking the history of external systems, providing a secure and verifiable audit trail that allows for state reconstruction, data integrity verification, and detailed auditing.

-⚠︎ ALPHA (v0.3.0) — Full hierarchical rollups and retention policies implemented, Query Engine operational.
+⚠︎ **BETA (v0.4.0)** — Full hierarchical rollups, snapshots, and query engine operational.

 ## Core Concepts